 (b) other research into matters related to the activities of the Corporation.

-[Section 20 inserted by No. 11 of 1995 s.
-23; amended by No. 77 of 2006 Sch.
+[Section 20 inserted: No. 11 of 1995 s.
+23; amended: No. 77 of 2006 Sch.
 1 cl.
 106(2) and (3).]

 20A.
 Directions by Minister to Corporation

 (1) The Minister may give directions in writing to the Corporation concerning the performance of its functions, either generally or with respect to a particular matter, and the Corporation shall, subject to this Act, give effect to any such direction.